-- What are common childhood communicable diseases? - How are communicable diseases transmitted?

-What are impacts of communicable diseases?
+- What are common childhood communicable diseases? - How are communicable diseases transmitted? - What are impacts of communicable diseases? - What actions can I take to limit the spread of diseases?

 Sleep

 - What does the internet say about sleep? - Where can I find reliable information about sleep? - What are myths about sleep? - How does sleep contribute to the dimensions of health?